-Boston University offers a Master of Science in Health Communication through a collaboration between its Metropolitan College (MET) and College of Communication.
+Boston University offers a Master of Science in Health Communication (MHSC) through a collaboration between its Metropolitan College (MET) and College of Communication.
 An entirely online program, the master’s degree does not require campus visits and uses Blackboard Learn to facilitate content delivery.
 Blackboard learn is an online learning management system where students can access course materials, send assignments to instructors, communicate with peers and professors via email and discussion boards, and receive their grades directly.

 The program’s courses broadly cover foundational principles of marketing and public relations within the context of health communication.
 Students receive an introduction to public health-focused topics such as epidemiology and the biology of disease, along with practical instruction in research methodologies and advanced writing for health communicators.
 Other courses cover topics such as the American health care system, contemporary public relations and health care marketing, media relations, interactive marketing communications, visual communications, and social media strategies and tactics.
 Through this curriculum, students develop an understanding of ethical health communication practices and gain skills in analyzing, developing, and implementing strategic scientific and health messaging strategies for targeted audiences.